 Think of it this way: awareness isn’t the goal—it’s the tool.
 It’s what helps you stop running in circles and start making intentional progress.
 Self-awareness is non-negotiable if you want to build a healthy relationship with yourself.

-Set Boundaries and Practice Self-Respect
+Practice Self-Respect

 One of the most powerful ways to improve your relationship with yourself is to start treating yourself with the respect you deserve.
 This means setting clear boundaries – with others and with yourself.